-Ecwid doesn't have a built-in tool to create a hidden product or category.
-I.e. a product or category which doesn't appear in the usual list, but can be opened/purchased using a special direct link.
+In Ecwid you can create a hidden product or category.
+This is a product or category which doesn't appear in the usual list, but can be opened/purchased using a special direct link.

 So, how you can create a hidden product: